ErinTomorri/automatic-tiktok-reddit-content-creator/README.md

 currently working on it (march 24,2022), planning on updating later tonight.
-This will get screenshots from reddit, clip them with some gameplay in the back, with a tts and upload it to tiktok.
+This will get screenshots from reddit, clip them with some gameplay in the back, with a tts and upload it to tiktok. uploader currently doesnt work
+If u use the code star it please.